juokaz/blog.webspecies.co.uk/_posts/2011-09-09-dependencies-management-in-php-projects.markdown

 <div class="alignright" ><img src="/media/stop.gif" alt="Stop" class="noborder"></div>

 The most popular one couple years ago was [svn:externals](http://svnbook.red-bean.com/en/1.0/ch07s03.html) for SVN, which is quite similar to [git submodule](http://kernel.org/pub/software/scm/git/docs/git-submodule.html) for GIT.
-First of all the obvious problem exist that they both only support referencing repositories of the same type, that is you can't include a Git dependency in a SVN project.
+The first obvious problem is that they both only support referencing repositories of the same type, that is you can't include a Git dependency in a SVN project.
 Which today is a very problematic thing because you might still be using SVN, although not sure why you would be doing so, but a lot of the open source projects have moved on to GitHub.

 If you are fine with the above, I think you should be quite quickly annoyed by the fact that those sub-folders you are automatically populating are in fact full checkouts by themselves, thus not read-only.
 Which is potentially a very risky design characteristic, because almost never are you supposed to commit from those checkouts, even if you have changed something there.